abtris/www.prskavec.net/content/home/experience.md

   location = "Prague/California"
   date_start = "2014-02-01"
   date_end = "2017-06-30"
-  description = """
-  Working on best API Design Developer tool as Full Stack Developer and later as SRE Teamleader."""
+  description = """Leading team Site Reliability Engineers (SRE).
+Main responsibilities are monitoring, security, reliability and software development processes.
+We are using infrastructure on Heroku and AWS cloud."""

 [[experience]]